joycecq/joycecq.github.io/_pages/about.md

 News
 ==
+* (May 2026) We will deliver a tutorial, "[Towards Computation-Efficient NTN: Routing, Scheduling, Slicing and Federated Learning](https://www.ieee-icct.org/tutorial-1.html)", at IEEE ICCT 2026.
 * (Feb.
 2026) One first-author paper, "[SlimCaching: Edge Caching of Mixture-of-Experts for Distributed Inference](https://arxiv.org/abs/2507.06567)", has been accepted by <font color = "green">IEEE Transactions on Mobile Computing</font> (CCF A).
 * (Jan.
 2026) We organized a Special Issue, "[Integrated Computing and Networking for SAGIS](https://mp.weixin.qq.com/s/VGiYOxsdtSzfmOM4DfnH5w)", in <font color = "green">Journal of Information and Intelligence</font>.
 * (Dec.
 2025) One first-author paper, "[FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks](https://arxiv.org/pdf/2412.17231)", has been accepted by <font color = "green">IEEE Transactions on Mobile Computing</font> (CCF A).
 * (Jun.
 2025) I was awarded Glasgow/HKU Early Career Mobility Funds 2025-26.
 (Only 12 people received this award in HKU)
 * (Jun.
-2025) We will deliver our tutorial, "[Towards 6G Intelligence in Space-Ground Integrated Networks: Random Access, Mobility Management, and Federated Learning](https://www.ieee-icct.org/tutorial-1.html)", at IEEE ICCT 2025.
-See you in Shenyang!
+2025) We will deliver a tutorial, "[Towards 6G Intelligence in Space-Ground Integrated Networks: Random Access, Mobility Management, and Federated Learning](https://www.ieee-icct.org/tutorial-1.html)", at IEEE ICCT 2025.
 * (May 2025) I was shortlisted by University Research Committee (URC) Post-doctoral Fellow/Research Assistant Professor Scheme!
 (Only 3 people received this award in HKU EEE)
 * (Mar.
 2025) We organized a Special Issue, "Wireless Communications and Networking for Space-Air-Ground Integrated Networks", in [Mobile Networks and Applications](https://link.springer.com/journal/11036/updates/27766146), a top-tier (T1) international journal in the field of information and communications technology.
 * (Jan.
 2025) I received the [2024 Excellent Doctoral Thesis Nomination Award by the China Education Society of Electronics](https://mp.weixin.qq.com/s/TpD5AJ6dj7Fzo1zrNceh_g).